-Consuming a higher amount of fat is important on a ketogenic diet and getting a variety of different fats is recommended.
+Consuming a higher amount of fat is important on a ketogenic diet, and getting a variety of different fats is recommended.
 I often get asked about potential snacks that someone can consume on the go.
 As a source of primarily unsaturated (polyunsaturated and monounsaturated) fats, nuts and seeds can be a great choice to include in your daily menu.

-A large number of observational and intervention studies on nut consumption have shown reductions in various mediators of chronic diseases, including oxidative stress (2), inflammation (3), visceral adiposity (4), hyperglycemia (4,5), insulin resistance (6), and endothelial dysfunction (7).
+A large number of observational and intervention studies on nut consumption have shown reductions in various mediators of chronic diseases, including oxidative stress, inflammation, visceral adiposity, hyperglycemia[4,5], insulin resistance, and endothelial dysfunction.

-In prospective cohort studies, increased nut intake has been associated with a reduced risk of cardiovascular disease (8), type 2 diabetes mellitus (9,10), metabolic syndrome (11), colon cancer (12), hypertension (13), gallstone disease (14), diverticulitis (15), and death from inflammatory diseases.
+In prospective cohort studies, increased nut intake has been associated with a reduced risk of cardiovascular disease, type 2 diabetes mellitus[9,10], metabolic syndrome, colon cancer, hypertension, gallstone disease, diverticulitis, and death from inflammatory diseases.
 Overall, nuts and seeds are great foods to promote overall health and well-being in both the short and long-term!

 A Nutty Idea

 Not all nuts and seeds are created equal.
-Although all of them tend to be a high fat source with low to moderate protein and carbohydrates, each contains a different nutritional profile.
+Although all of them tend to be a high-fat source with low to moderate protein and carbohydrates, each contains a different nutritional profile.
 Additionally, each contains a unique blend of compounds, vitamins, minerals, etc. Below, I have listed a few of the nuts and seeds you may want to emphasize while on a ketogenic diet, and some that you may want to eat less often.

 Nuts and Seeds to Emphasize on Keto